kineticstoolkit/kineticstoolkit_doc/src/02_tutorials/06_kinematics/05_reconstructing_probed_points.md

 ## Tracking the probe in the probing acquisition

-In the probing acquisition, the probe tip points on the medial epicondyle.
-Therefore, we can consider the probe tip as if it was a real marker affixed on the medial epicondyle.
-The first step is therefore to track the probe tip in the probing acquisition, using the four markers of the probe.
+In the probing acquisition, since the probe tip points on the medial epicondyle, we can consider the probe tip as if it was a real marker affixed on the medial epicondyle.
+The first step is therefore to track the probe tip during the probing acquisition, using the four markers of the probe.

 ```{code-cell} ipython3
 reconstructed_probe_markers_during_probing = ktk.kinematics.track_cluster(